KevinLu43/ORAProject/README.md

-# Optimizing Ensemble Weights and Hyper Parameters of Machine Learning Models
+Optimizing Ensemble Weights and Hyper Parameters of Machine Learning Models
+===

-This project is for Operations Research Applications and Implementation.
+This project is for Operations Research Applications and Implementation, IMIS, NCKU.

 ## Background and Motivation